“The phone was ringing off the hook for sales inquiries and support requests, and I was the only one who knew how to do any of that,” Landon recalled.

-“Today, at 10x the size, it’s a relative cake-walk,” Ray said.
+“Today, at 10x the size, it’s a relative cake-walk,” Landon said.
 “I’m certain that our focus on systemizing our business has made the difference between success and failure.
 It’s that big of a deal.”

 Systems Relieve the Stress

-As best-selling author Joseph A. Michelli pointed out, “Consumers want the predictable and consistent.”
+As best-selling author Joseph A. Michelli points out, “Consumers want the predictable and consistent.”
 Take your morning coffee run to Starbucks as an example.
 You expect to get a double shot soy latte exactly the same way every day, and you know it will be just as delicious and caffeinated each morning.
 This wouldn’t be possible without detailed systems of how to make the coffee.

-Systems can help you relieve the stress of work overload by streamlining your operations and creating great customer service that boosts the overall productivity of your business.
+Systems help you relieve the stress of work overload by streamlining your operations and creating great customer service that boosts the overall productivity of your business.